Skip to main content

 The remote console supports the following five types of servers.

 **SSH (Secure Shell)**Provides command-line terminal access to the server through an encrypted secure connection.
 Supports file upload/download functionality.
-Recommended as the most secure remote access method.
+Recommended as the safest method for remote access.

-**RDP (Remote Desktop Protocol)**You can display the GUI screen of a Windows server in a browser and control it in real-time using a mouse and keyboard.
+**RDP (Remote Desktop Protocol)**You can display the GUI screen of the Windows server in a browser and control it in real-time with a mouse and keyboard.
 It is used when graphic-based tasks are needed in a Windows server environment.
-It operates within an RBI isolation environment without the need for a separate RDP client installation and is automatically authenticated with a registered ID/password.
+It operates within the RBI isolation environment without the need for a separate RDP client installation and is automatically authenticated with the registered ID/password.
 File upload/download functionality is not supported.

 TelnetThis is a feature for accessing legacy systems or old network devices via a text-based terminal.
 Since it uses an unencrypted protocol, it is recommended for use only in internal testing environments or for managing legacy equipment.
 File upload/download functionality is not supported.

 WebThis type allows for integrated management of web management consoles accessed via URLs, such as Jenkins, Grafana, and Kubernetes Dashboard, from the remote console menu.
-Instead of registering IP/port, URLs are registered, and when accessed, the web page of the specified URL opens within the RBI isolation environment.
+Instead of registering IP/port, URLs are registered, and when accessed, the web page of the corresponding URL opens within the RBI isolation environment.
 It supports file upload/download functionality.
+In addition to URL registration, it also supports the registration of SAML SSO apps such as Microsoft 365, Kintone, and Box (refer to [3.
+Server Registration Method] for SSO app registration below).

 3. How to Register a Server